yashaswini57/MEDI_TECH/README.md

-# Medical Appointment Booking System
+# 🏥 Medical Appointment Booking System

 ## 📌 Project Overview
+**MEDI_TECH** is an integrated, AI-powered hospital management solution that streamlines healthcare operations by automating:
+- Prescription recognition
+- Appointment scheduling
+- Inventory management
+- Overall hospital administration

-MEDI_TECH is an integrated, AI-powered hospital management solution that streamlines healthcare operations by automating prescription recognition, appointment scheduling, inventory management, and overall hospital administration.
-Leveraging a CNN+LSTM-based OCR for handwritten prescriptions, the system reduces errors and enhances efficiency for hospitals and pharmacies.
+Leveraging a **CNN+LSTM-based OCR** for handwritten prescriptions, the system reduces errors and enhances efficiency for hospitals and pharmacies.

 ---

 ## 🛠️ Technologies Used